sunriseapps/imagesorcery-mcp/README.md

 3. "Resize my image 'photo.jpg' to 800x600 pixels and save it as 'resized_photo.jpg'"
 4. "Rotate my image 'photo.jpg' by 45 degrees and save it as 'rotated_photo.jpg'"
 5. "Detect objects in my image 'photo.jpg' with a confidence threshold of 0.4"
+6. "List all available models in the models directory"

 ## Contributing